BDC Hamburger Icon

 10/10

-For business owners seeking assistance with employee retirement plan administration, Paychex stood out to us as the ideal all-in-one solution for a number of reasons.
-Let’s start with its HR platform: It’s a one-stop shop for executing your HR needs, including running payroll.
-We like how your Paychex payroll data integrates with your retirement plan information, automatically updating behind the scenes.
-This way, you can improve your reporting accuracy, collect census data, ensure compliance and meet fiduciary obligations.
 We were also impressed with how easy the platform makes it for employees to enroll in a retirement plan and stay on top of their accounts.
-Our review of ADP found that it was the only other employee retirement plan provider to include a direct payroll integration on the same platform.
+Direct payroll integration is not common among employee retirement plan providers.
+For example, in our review of ADP, we found that it was the only other employee retirement plan provider to include a direct payroll integration on the same platform.

-Paychex retirement online platform
+Paychex retirement plan

 Employees can enroll in a retirement plan in a few clicks through Paychex’s online platform, as seen in this demo screenshot.
 Source: Paychex